Zinkelburger/x45s/Readme.md

 `getBidSuit` returns the suit of the bid.

-`determineIfWonBid` returns true if the players won the bid, and false otherwise.
+`determineIfWonBidAndDeduct` returns true if the players won the bid, and false otherwise.
+It also deducts points if the player lost their bid.
+It should only be called once and the end of each hand (5 tricks).

 `getTeamScore` returns the score of the team number passed to it.